Access is available on and off campus to current McMaster University students, faculty and staff.

 - Business Analyst and Community Analyst (web & mobile applications only) are part of the Esri ArcGIS suite of products available to all currently registered users at McMaster University.

-- First-time user?
+- First-ime user?
 Access requires an Esri ArcGIS account.
-To request an account, current McMaster students, faculty and staff can contact email@example.com.
+To request an account, current McMaster students, faculty and staff should contact firstname.lastname@example.org.
 Once your account is approved, sign in to these products with your ArcGIS login (not the Enterprise login).

-- The Library and School of Geography & Earth Sciences (SGES) have jointly funded the Esri Educational Site License for McMaster University.
+- McMaster University Library and School of Geography & Earth Sciences (SGES) have jointly funded the Esri Educational Site License for McMaster University.